codeo-za/segmenta/README.md

           `GET WHERE IN 'x' and IN 'y'` is equivalent to `GET WHERE IN 'x' AND 'y'`
         - syntax is case-insensitive
           `GET WHERE IN 'x'` is equivalent to `get where in 'x'` and `Get Where In('x')`
+        - `skip` and `take` can also be set on the query options -- when doing so, the skip/take values on query options _take precedence_.
+This allows easy re-use of natural-language query with changing paging values, but also facilitates natural language paging if that is your preference.
+        - `MIN` and `MAX` set minimum and maximum values to bring back in the result set.
+These values are _inclusive_.
+This may be useful if `SKIP` doesn't suit your chunking needs, but rather setting a `MIN` and a `TAKE`
+        - `min` and `max` can also be set on query options.
+As with `skip` and `take`, the query options values for `min` and `max` override any natural language specification
         - **segment ids are case-sensitive**
           - `get where in 'MY-SEGMENT'` is **NOT** equivalent to `get where in 'my-segment'`
         - segment ids may not contain quotations